 Where to stay in Reykjavik, Iceland

 Reykjavik is a beautiful city with a lot to offer tourists.
-If you’re planning a trip, you’ll need to find somewhere to stay while visiting Reykjavik.
+If you’re planning a trip, you must find somewhere to stay while visiting Reykjavik.
 There are a few different options, depending on your budget and needs.

-For those on a tight budget, there are several hostels in the city center that offer affordable accommodations.
+For those on a tight budget, multiple hostels in the city center offer affordable accommodations.
 Bus Hostel is a crowd favorite, with accommodation as low as $30 a night during off-peak season.

 Best Day Tours from Reykjavik

-Reykjavik is a great base for exploring Iceland, but if you’re looking to see something different, there are plenty of day tours to choose from so you don’t have to do your own self-guided tour.
+Reykjavik is an excellent base for exploring Iceland, but if you’re looking to see something different, there are plenty of days tours to choose from, so you don’t have to do your self-guided tour.